sidlow/pysetup/README.md

  In new non admin powershell
  `Import-Module PowerShellGet`
  then try again
- open settings in Windows Terminal(ctrl+,)
+ to see Posh themes as they'd look in the directory you're currently in `Get-PoshThemes` open settings in Windows Terminal(ctrl+,)
  add following line to the powershell config entry
  `"fontFace": "FiraCode NF",`